×

 We asked expats in Ecuador if they have access to public healthcare in Ecuador.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Ecuador.
 Many hospitals and clinics have been overwhelmed with the influx of patients, leading to long wait times and limited access to medical care.
 Additionally, the government has implemented strict measures to limit the spread of the virus, such as closing borders and restricting movement.
 This has made it difficult for people to access medical care, especially in rural areas.
 Despite these challenges, the healthcare system in Ecuador has been able to provide adequate care to those in need.
-The government has also implemented various initiatives to ensure that people have access to the necessary medical supplies and treatments," commented one expat who moved to Ecuador.
+The government has also implemented various initiatives to ensure that people have access to the necessary medical supplies and treatments," commented one expat living in Ecuador.

 What advice do you have for expats having a baby in Ecuador?